Maslina Grancharova: Biography

 Grancharova was born in 1874 in the small village of Zagorichani (today Vasiliada) in Kastoria during Ottoman rule.
 Her father's name was Ivan, and she had a brother named Vangel.
 She graduated from a Bulgarian high school for girls in Thessaloniki and began teaching in Didymoteicho.
 After joining IMRO in 1895, she moved to Surovichevo (today Amyntaio) and Zeleniche (today Sklithro) and performed courier duties for the organization in addition to continuing teaching.
 She and a fellow teacher, Elena Minasova, sewed and bore the flag representing the movement to liberate Dumbeni.
 In 1901, she briefly returned to her hometown of Zagorichani, where she met famous IMRO leader Gotse Delchev.

 Grancharova was arrested by Turkish authorities and imprisoned in Korçë (today in Albania) along with fellow revolutionaries Manol Rizov, Lazar Poptrajkov, and Pavel Christov.
 After her release, she became secretary of the Central Committee and member of the Kastoria Regional Committee of IMRO.
 In these high-seated positions, she assisted in the planning of the Ilinden Uprising.

 On 2 August 1903, at the start of the uprising, Grancharova rode on horseback, carrying the flag next to her commander, Manol Rizov.
 She was compared to Rayna Knyaginya, who had carried the flag alongside Georgi Benkovski during the April Uprising of 1876, and Grancharova was thereafter nicknamed the "Rayna Knyaginya of Kastoria" (Bulgarian: Костурската Райна Княгиня).

 Following the Ilinden Uprising, Grancharova was arrested a second time in Neveska (today Nymfaio), but was given amnesty and released.
 Afterward, she returned to her home town of Zagorichani.
 When her brother Vangel's widow Zoya Belova died during the 1918 flu pandemic, Maslina Grancharova took in Zoya's orphaned fifteen-year-old daughter Kitcha (born 20 October 1903).

-In 1924, Maslina Grancharova arranged for Kitcha to be married to Sotir Tancheff, a native of Zagorichani who had obtained United States citizenship during World War I by joining the United States 3rd Infantry Division.
+In 1924, Maslina Grancharova arranged for Kitcha to be married to Sotir Tancheff, a native of Tikveni (modern day Kolokythou) who had obtained United States citizenship during World War I by joining the United States 3rd Infantry Division.
 Sotir returned from the U.S. to Kastoria, where he and Kitcha were married.
 They then left for the United States, arriving on 7 November 1925.